Pleistocene wolf: Description

 In comparison to modern grey wolves, Late Pleistocene wolf samples include many more individuals with moderately to heavily worn teeth, and significantly greater numbers of broken teeth.
 The distribution of fractures across the tooth row differs as well, with these wolves having much higher fracture frequencies of incisors, carnassials, and molars.
 A similar pattern was observed in spotted hyenas, suggesting that increased incisor and carnassial fracture reflects habitual bone consumption, because bones are gnawed with incisors and subsequently cracked with the cheek teeth.

+In 2009, a study of the fossil remains of "Paleolithic dogs" and Pleistocene wolves found that five wolf specimens from Trou Baileux, Belgium, Trou des Nutons, Belgium, Mezine, Ukraine, and Yakutia, Siberia had a greater snout width than recent wolves.
+A similar trend was discovered in the North American fossil East Beringian wolf.

 In 2014, a study of the morphology of wolf remains from Europe dating from the Middle-Late Pleistocene and Holocene indicated that the size of the lower carnassial teeth did not fluctuate directly with changes in climate but possibly with the spread of cold megafauna, and therefore in the dietary regime.
 The lower carnassial length can be used to estimate carnivore body size.

-In 2015, a study looked at specimens of all of the carnivore species from Rancho La Brea, California, including remains of the large wolf Canis dirus that was also a megafaunal hypercarnivore.
-The evidence suggests that these carnivores were not food-stressed just before extinction, and that carcass utilization was less than among large carnivores today.
+In 2015, a study looked at specimens of all of the carnivore species from Rancho La Brea, California, including remains of the large canine Aenocyon dirus, that was also a megafaunal hypercarnivore.
+The evidence suggests that these carnivores were not food-stressed just before extinction, and that carcass use was less than among large carnivores today.
 The high incidence of tooth breakage likely resulted from the acquisition and consumption of larger prey.